GooTechnologies/learn/manual/scene/postfx/index.md

 The effects in the stack are applied <strong>top to bottom</strong>. <strong>Reordering</strong> the effects is done by drag and dropping one effect box at a time, activated by pressing down on the top side of the effect box.
 The cursor is changed to a pointer upon hovering on the draggable area.

 <div class="well info">
-To see the applied post effects, make sure you have post effects <strong>enabled</strong> in the canvas'/viewport's top menu.
+To see the applied post effects, make sure you have <strong>post effects enabled</strong> in the canvas'/viewport's top menu.
 </div>

 ### Effect Controls